 Beneficiaries of the 2019 Fair

-In 2019 the Committee of the Sherborne Castle Country Fair are very pleased to help the following charities and organisations:
+In 2019 the Committee of the Sherborne Castle Country Fair were very pleased to help the following charities and organisations:

 Based in Weymouth, A Stars provides a weekly support group and youth club for the families of children on the Autistic Spectrum.
 The club has been running for 12 years and has supported more than 200 families during that time.